Who are we?

 The territory of the Sanctuary

-With a surface area of 143 256 km², the Agoa Sanctuary is the second largest marine protected area in France, just behind the Coral Sea Natural Park in New Caledonia.
+With a surface area of 143,256 km², the Agoa Sanctuary is the third largest marine protected area in France.
 The Sanctuary covers the entire exclusive economic zone of the French West Indies, i.e. the waters of Martinique, Guadeloupe, Saint-Martin and Saint-Barthélemy.

 Périmètre du sanctuaire.